Data Breaches Are Catching People With Their Pants Down

 In most situations, any attacker trying to find an exact user’s location would have to ‘trilaterate’ by spoofing GPS coordinates in order to track the distance.
 However, in 3Fun’s case, there is no need.
 If the privacy feature isn’t set, the app provides the user’s latitude and longitude within the app.
 Even if the privacy feature is applied the information is always available via the server API.

 The scariest thing about this GPS leak is that an attacker can track a target in near real-time and observe their private activities.
 Using this information, an attacker can gather more intel on a specific individual and then sort through the app for photos, chat logs, and a birthday in order to fully hone in on a target.
-In Pen Test Partner’s write up they were able to map out users within major cities and if they were malicious, they could single out high-profile targets and attempt to blackmail or dox them with this information.
+In Pen Test Partner’s write up they were able to map out users within major cities and, had they been malicious, could have singled out high-profile targets and attempted to blackmail or dox them with this information.

 Given this discovery, what was 3Fun’s response when notified?
 According to the researchers of Pen Test Partners, 3Fun responded with the following: